digitalocean/Kubernetes-Starter-Kit-Developers/07-alerting-and-notification/README.md

     -f "04-setup-prometheus-stack/assets/manifests/prom-stack-values-v${HELM_CHART_VERSION}.yaml"
   ```

+To check that the alert has been created successfully, navigate to the [Promethes Console][localhost:9091](http://localhost:9091) click on the `Alerts` menu item and identify the `EmojivotioInstanceDown` alert.
+It should be visible at the bottom of the list.

 ## Configuring Alertmanager to Send Notifications to Slack

 To complete this section you need to have administrative rights over a workspace.
 This will enable you to create the incoming webhook you will need in the next steps.
 You will also need to create a channel where you would like to receive notifications from `AlertManager`.
+You will be configuring `Alertmanager` to range over all of the alerts received printing their respective summaries and descriptions on new lines.

 Steps to follow: